andytudhope/thebluebook/source/fugue-ii/index.md

 What would such a book look like today?
 How would you render Middle Earth online?

-## Open Source
+## Open source

 The first problem the above thoughts present is that people need to speak “[the language of revelation](https://xkcd.com/224/)” (or whatever name you prefer) in order to _really get it_, and it helps a lot if they’re in the same cultural context as the author(s).
-The Quran is beautiful, there’s no two ways about it, but some of it’s deeper gems are only really accessible if you can decode information natively in Arabic and understand the culture and history within which it was written.
+The Quran is beautiful, there’s no two ways about it, but some of its deeper gems are only really accessible if you can decode information natively in Arabic and understand the culture and history within which it was written.

 However, we now have access to many more languages than were available even fifty years ago, and a lot of these languages